-We are pleased to present this year's Annual Water Quality Report (Consumer Confidence Report) as required by the Safe Drinking Water Act (SDWA).
+We are pleased to present this year's Annual Water Quality Consumer Confidence Report (CCR), as required by the Safe Drinking Water Act (SDWA).
 This report is designed to provide details about where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.
-This report is a snapshot of last year's water quality.
+It is also a snapshot of last year's (2024) water quality.
 We are committed to providing you with information because informed customers are our best allies.